thiippal/abulafia/examples/README.md

 # Examples and tutorials

-## Creating a YAML configuration for classifying images
+## Creating a task for classifying images using a YAML file

 In this example, we create a configuration file for the `ImageClassification` class.